izikeros/blog/content/posts/notes/type_hints_dictionary.md

 todo:
 ---

-Define types for the fields in dictionary using TypedDict as base class to inherit from and then use this class in hints.
+Define types for the fields in a dictionary using TypedDict as a base class to inherit from and then use this class in hints.

 ```python
 from typing import TypedDict